 - How to Win Friends and Influence People by Dale Carnegie

 - Let’s Get Real or Let’s Not Play: Transforming the Buyer/Seller Relationship by Mahan Khalsa and Randy Illig

 There’s no one way to build a Customer Success team.
 It’s a new concept for many businesses and one that’s still taking shape for our industry.
 At every company, the Customer Success team will look slightly different – tailored to the needs of their business, customers, and sales and support teams.
 That’s what makes this job so fun but also a worthy challenge.

-Our Customer Success team is grounded in two things: first and foremost, ensuring our customers see success with Intercom and second, being a strategic partner to our Sales team.
+Our Customer Success team is grounded in two things: first and foremost, ensuring our customer’s success with Intercom is maximized and second, being a strategic partner to our Sales team.
 That’s how we believe we can have the greatest impact on making internet business personal.